Revel Systems: History

-The company integrates with third party vendors, and has an open API, allowing others to customize the POS system.
+The company integrates with third-party vendors, and has an open API, allowing others to customize the POS system.
 Revel released Atlas V2 for the iPad POS in February 2012.

 The Revel Systems headquarters is located in Atlanta, Georgia.
 Additional offices are located in San Francisco, California and Vilnius, Lithuania.
 European sales are handled by office in London.
 Revel's iPad point of sale software focuses on security in order to be a properly licensed system.
 Revel was the first iPad POS to implement EMV—or "Chip and Pin"—Processing in the United States, in January 2013.

 Some of Revel's clients include the following (or franchisees of the following): Shell, Smoothie King, Tully's Coffee, Little Caesars Pizza, Legends Hospitality, Rocky Mountain Chocolate Factory, Popeyes Louisiana Kitchen, Illy Coffee, Dairy Queen, Forever Yogurt, and Twistee Treat, among others.
 Revel has partnered with retail giants Belkin and Goodwill.

 In February 2017 it was announced that Falzone had been replaced as CEO after taking the company to half a billion dollars in evaluation.
-Lisa Falzone and CTO Chris Ciabarra were removed by majority share holder, investment firm Welsh, Carson, Anderson & Stowe, which now has a majority stake in the company.
+Lisa Falzone and CTO Chris Ciabarra were removed by majority share holder, investment firm Welsh, Carson, Anderson & Stowe (WCAS), which now has a majority stake in the company.
 New CEO Greg Dukat was appointed.
+Revel was controlled by WCAS until June 2024, when the company was acquired by Shift4.